george-poole/LUCiFEx/README.md

 * customisable perturbations to the initial conditions of instability problems
 * simulations on both Cartesian and non-Cartesian domains

-These short notebooks are primarily for quick, inexpensive demonstration purposes and as such most do not use a fine mesh, stabilization methods for advection-dominated flows or low-level problem-specific optimizations.
+These short notebooks are primarily for quick, inexpensive demonstration purposes and as such most do not use a high-resolution mesh, sophisticated stabilization methods or low-level problem-specific optimizations.
 See [LUCiFExBenchmarks](https://github.com/george-poole/LUCiFExBenchmarks) for more rigorous benchmarking.

-## What does LUCiFEx in addition to FEniCSx?
+## What does LUCiFEx do in addition to FEniCSx?

 ### Time-dependent quantities